33 Types of Ants in South Carolina

 19. Ponerine Ant

-The Hypoponera opacior (ponerine ant) is an ant found throughout the southeastern United States, including South Carolina.
+The Hypoponera opacior (ponerine ant) is found throughout the southeastern United States, including South Carolina.

-With that being said, their heads are elongated, and their antennae are 12 segments long.
-They feed on nectar from flowers and other insects, but they also feed on honeydew from aphids found on plants and trees.
+Their heads are elongated, and their antennae are 12 segments long.
+They feed on nectar from flowers and other insects and honeydew from aphids found on plants and trees.

-For this reason, these types of ants in South Carolina help keep plant populations healthy by controlling pests like aphids.
+For this reason, these ants in South Carolina help keep plant populations healthy by controlling pests like aphids.

 20. Black Field Ant